 Raleigh NC 27607

-Continuing my education with a graduate degree, I will be working with Dr. Casey Dietrich to create a model which outputs predictions for high-energy storms.
+Continuing my education with a graduate degree, I have been working with Dr. Casey Dietrich to create a model which outputs predictions for high-energy storms.
 I am excited to have joined the CCHT, and I look forward to gaining a better understanding of barrier islands, coastal hazards, and storms.